dmacvicar/terraform-provider-libvirt/website/docs/r/domain.html.markdown

 model is set to `virtio-scsi`
 * `wwn` - (Optional) Specify a WWN to use for the disk if the disk is using a scsi controller, if not specified then a random wwn is generated for the disk
+* `cache` - (Optional) The driver cache mode that shall be used.
+If not set libvirt default will be used [Disk Cache Modes](https://doc.opensuse.org/documentation/leap/virtualization/html/book.virt/cha.cachemodes.html).

 ```hcl